 Upon successful completion of this apprenticeship, the apprentice will be awarded the following:

-• Level 3 Diploma in Early Year Educator
+• NCFE CACHE Level 3 Diploma for the Early Years Workforce

 • Functional Skills in Maths and English Level 2 (if applicable)